Letters from Lodi

 Beating the heat with fresh, new California style coolers

 It's getting hot, and I don't have to tell you — it's hotter than usual.
 Mother Nature is telling us something.
 I'm not just talking about what we can do as citizens of the world, each of us doing our part to alleviate the extreme repercussions of climate change.
-But also what we can do as wine lovers to bring relief to ourselves, friends and family.
+But also what we can do as wine lovers to bring relief to ourselves, our friends, and our family.

 The Story of Lodi's Two California Cooler Kings

-Most of the world has forgotten this, but once upon a time there were two Lodi High School friends, named Michael Crete and R. Stuart Bewly, who came up with a packaged bottle combining wine and fruit juices in the time honored way called wine coolers and sangrias (spritzers, for white wine mixes).
+Most of the world has forgotten this, but once upon a time, there were two Lodi High School friends, named Michael Crete and R. Stuart Bewly, who came up with a packaged bottle combining wine and fruit juices in the time-honored way called wine coolers and sangrias (spritzers, for white wine mixes).
 That was in 1976, and they called their product California Cooler.
 Conceived and produced, of course, in good ol' Lodi, CA.

 The way the story goes, Crete and Bewley raised $140,000 among other friends and family here in Lodi to launch their project nationwide.
-Their "focus group" parties were the stuff of legend — where they invited over friends and family in the neighborhood, or around Crete's grandparents' pool, and everyone tried out batch after batch of mixed wines, fruits and carbonated sodas.
+Their "focus group" parties were the stuff of legend — where they invited over friends and family in the neighborhood, or around Crete's grandparents' pool, and everyone tried out batch after batch of mixed wines, fruits, and carbonated sodas.
 By 1985, they were selling a reported 12.3 million cases, netting some $125 million, each year.
 According to Bewley, the winery in Lodi needed to be outfitted with "the second-fastest bottling line in the Western Hemisphere" (re vice.com) — spinning out 1,600 bottles a minute, 24 hours a day, seven days a week, just to keep up with the demand.

 At that point Crete and Bewley did what any other red-blooded entrepreneurs would do after achieving unfathomable success: they cashed out and moved to permanent homes on tropical islands, where women in bikinis could wave palm fronds at them all day.
 Just kidding.
-Mr. Crete remained in Lodi, and went on to explore various other business ventures.
+Mr. Crete remained in Lodi and went on to explore various other business ventures.
 Mr. Bewley sentenced himself to a different life of drudgery (as owner/grower of Alder Springs Vineyards).
 They did sell California Cooler in 1985 to a giant liquor company (Brown-Forman) for a reported $146 million, which is peanuts compared to what other moguls deal with nowadays.

-Old-timers will also recall that in the early 1980s, the big corporations began coming out with their own competing brands of wine coolers.
+Old-timers will also recall that in the early 1980s, the big corporations began coming out with their competing brands of wine coolers.
 The Lodi boys created quite a stir.
 E. & J. Gallo's version was called Bartles & Jaymes, signified by two fictional characters, in an avalanche of print and television ads, doing their best to get "bumpkin" as closely associated with "country" as possible.
 Probably wouldn't fly today.

 Sales of products like California Cooler and Bartles & Jaymes dropped, as it were, to almost nothing by the late 1980s.
-But that doesn't mean icy, fruit infused wine-based drinks have ever gone out of style.
+But that doesn't mean icy, fruit-infused wine-based drinks have ever gone out of style.
 It just means that people learned how simple it was to make them for themselves at home, with much fresher ingredients.

-If anything, for all of the following recipes you'll need a good sized sangria pitcher, and Lodi-grown wines are strongly recommended for their intrinsic value and naturally round, fruit-driven characteristics.
+If anything, for all of the following recipes you'll need a good-sized sangria pitcher, and Lodi-grown wines are strongly recommended for their intrinsic value and naturally round, fruit-driven characteristics.
 Enjoy...